Missing 411-Western U.S.

 Missing-411 is the first comprehensive research about people who have disappeared in the wilds of North America.
-It’s understood that people routinely get lost, some want to disappear but this story is about the unusual.
+It’s understood that people routinely get lost and some want to disappear, but this story is about the unusual.
 Nobody has ever studied the archives for similarities, traits and geographical clusters of missing people, until now.

 The research depicts 28 clusters of missing people across the continent, something that has never been exposed and was a shocking find to researchers.
 Topography does play a part into the age of the victims and certain clusters have specific age and sex consistency that is baffling.
 This is not a phenomenon that has been occurring in just the last few decades, clusters of missing people have been identified as far back as the 1800’s.

 The manuscript for the research was extremely large so the story was split between two books, Missing 411 Western United States and Canada and Missing 411 Eastern United States.
 The Eastern version will be released in late March and will include a list of all missing people in each edition and a concluding chapter that draws both books together for conclusions.

 Some of the issues that are discussed in each edition: